IntelPython/sharded-array-for-python/README.md

 Arrays and operations on them get transparently distributed across multiple processes.
 Respective functionality is partly handled by this library and partly IMEX dist dialect.
-IMEX relies on a runtime library for complex communication tasks and for inspecting runtime configuration, such as number of processes and process id (MPI rank). sharpy provides this library functionality in a separate dynamic library "idtr".
+IMEX relies on a runtime library for complex communication tasks and for inspecting runtime configuration, such as number of processes and process id (MPI rank).
+Sharded Array For Python provides this library functionality in a separate dynamic library "idtr".

 Right now, data is split in the first dimension (only).
 Each process knows the partition it owns.
 For optimization partitions can actually overlap.

-sharpy currently supports one execution mode: CSP/SPMD/explicitly-distributed execution, meaning all processes execute the same program, execution is replicated on all processes.
+Sharded Array For Python currently supports one execution mode: CSP/SPMD/explicitly-distributed execution, meaning all processes execute the same program, execution is replicated on all processes.
 Data is typically not replicated but distributed among processes.
-The distribution is handled automatically by sharpy, all operations on sharpy arrays can be viewed as collective operations.
+The distribution is handled automatically, all operations on Sharded Arrays For Python can be viewed as collective operations.

 Later, we'll add a Controller-Worker/implicitly-distributed execution mode, meaning only a single process executes the program and it distributes data and work to worker processes.

 ### Array API Coverage

-Currently only a subset of the Array API is covered by sharpy
+Currently only a subset of the Array API is covered by Sharded Array For Python

 - elementwise binary operations
 - elementwise unary operations